SW-P8/Project/README.md

 Make sure you have a postgresql server running on localhost.
 If you are getting authentication failure then check that password and user matches [Check this stackoverflow post to debug](https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge)
+## Fresh db
+To run the application with a fresh database, `python main.py --fresh-db`

 # Benchmarking
 Benchmarking is an addition to Pytest, meaning it is only used in context of Pytest tests.